LLNL/RAJA/docs/sphinx/user_guide/tutorial/nested_loop_reorder.rst

     }
   }

 Hopefully, it should be clear how this works at this point.
-If it seems clear as mud, the typed indices and range segments can help by indicating errors at compile-time.
+If not, the typed indices and typed range segments can help by enabling the compiler to let you know when something is not correct.

 For example, this version of the loop will generate a compilation error (note that the kernel execution policy is the same as in the previous example):